‘We’re the ones who won’: McCarthy guarantees 2022 House majority after GOP stymies Democrats in suburbs

 “We have never been stronger in the sense of what the future holds for us — we have never been in a stronger position,” he said.
 “We won this by adding more people to the party.
 And we won this in an atmosphere where we were the one group that everyone guaranteed we would lose.
 And we’re the ones who won.”

 Democrats have, in fact, secured the majority for another two years, and the party did manage to flip one longtime GOP seat in the Atlanta suburbs.
-But that majority appears on track to be the slimmest in two decades — thus complicating governing for House Speaker Nancy Pelosi (D-Calif.) and Biden, likely constraining their policy agenda as the midterms loom.
+But that majority appears on track to be the slimmest in two decades — thus complicating governing for House Speaker Nancy Pelosi (D-Calif.) and Biden, and likely to constrain their policy agenda as the midterms loom.

 In the aftermath, centrist members have blamed the party’s left flank for counterproductive sloganeering around defunding the police and ending private health insurance, while the left throws their own darts at party leaders.